 Note: The engineer functions are graphically linked on the Main Control PCB by an 'S' shaped line (see right).
-Pressing the ACCESS LEVEL THREE FUNCTIONS button after the last selection (SOUNDER STATUS) returns the user to the first function (COINCIDENCE).
-To exit access level three at any time, press the ESCAPE ACCESS button.
+Pressing the ACCESS LEVEL THREE FUNCTIONS button after the last selection (SOUNDER STATUS) returns to the first function (COINCIDENCE).

+To exit access level 3 at any time, press the ESCAPE ACCESS button.